-Undergraduate programs across all disciplines currently include general education courses to ensure that students graduate with the broad knowledge, skills, and abilities needed in the 21st-century workplace.
-This will continue to be the case as we become Vermont State University.
+Undergraduate programs across all disciplines include general education courses to ensure that students graduate with the broad knowledge, skills, and abilities needed in the 21st-century workplace.
+This will continue to be the case at Vermont State University.

 Current students and those entering before July 1, 2023, will follow their academic catalog and continue to access the same general education programs and required courses throughout their time at the university.

-Vermont State University will have a unified general education.
-Students will have a more diverse and larger selection of courses to choose from to meet their program’s general education requirements.
+Vermont State University has a unified general education.
+Students have a more diverse and larger selection of courses to choose from to meet their program’s general education requirements.